Lincoln Park (Los Angeles): Background

 The park contains a large lake (Lincoln Park Lake, originally East Lake), a recreation center, a senior center, a playground, picnic tables, skatepark and ball fields.

 The park is located at the intersection of Valley Boulevard and Mission Road and is served by Metro lines 76, 78, 79, and 378.

-There was an earlier Lincoln Park in Los Angeles County, "just outside the city limits of Los Angeles and just inside the limits of South Pasadena."
+There was an earlier Lincoln Park in Los Angeles County, just outside the city limits of Los Angeles and just inside the limits of South Pasadena.

+El Parque de México

+El Parque de México is a small park to the side of Lincoln Park, separated by a street but considered part of the larger Lincoln Park unit.
+It hosts a commemorative space honoring historical figures from the history of Mexico, with numerous statues, busts, and monuments located there, including the Equestrian statue of José María Morelos and the Bust of Lázaro Cárdenas.